vinnie-fialok/Obsidian/archive/Team Choice.md

 - Challenging work

 ### Cons
 - Some work is not as interesting.
 E.g. filters and usxml.
-I want to do things that actually seem to matter.

 ## PAVE
 ### Pros